PeterWangIntel/crosswalk-website/Crosswalk-and-downstream-Chromium.md

 Crosswalk uses forked versions of Chromium repositories (for example Blink and Chromium) which allows the project to land few differentiations factors from upstream.
-To achieve that crosswalk uses the same process as Chromium : a DEPS file will be used to point to the right branch and revision in the Crosswalk downstream repo (or forks) of Chromium (https://github.com/crosswalk-project/chromium-crosswalk or https://github.com/crosswalk-project/blink-crosswalk).
+To achieve that Crosswalk uses the same process as Chromium : a DEPS file will be used to point to the right branch and revision in the Crosswalk downstream repo (or forks) of Chromium (https://github.com/crosswalk-project/chromium-crosswalk or https://github.com/crosswalk-project/blink-crosswalk).

 Crosswalk rebasing is owned by the releasing team (alexis.menard@intel.com and raphael.kubo.da.costa@intel.com) who are responsible of our downstream repositories (blink-crosswalk, chromium-crosswalk and others when we need).